spectrocloud/librarium/packages/docs/content/13-release-notes.md

 import PointsOfInterest from '@librarium/shared/src/components/common/PointOfInterest';
 import Tooltip from "@librarium/shared/src/components/ui/Tooltip";

-# January 07, 2021 - Release 1.7.0
+# February 07, 2021 - Release 1.7.0

 We are pleased to announce the release of Spectro Cloud Version 1.7.0 focusing on a dedicated User Interface which eases the migration from a quick start version to enterprise version.
-The release has also come up with added Brownfield support.
+The release also includes Brownfield support.

 Upgradations, Enhancements and Modifications: